jacock123/jacock123/README.md

 # Hi 👋 My name is Otis C.
 ## Hobby experimental Developer
 I'm a experimental hobby Developer, who uses its leisure time on Coding, little fun Projects in PHP, HTML, CSS, JavaScript, Python, Java and Kotlin.
-Everything started with Minecraft Client Developing over Python, to Plugin Development, to Web Development, to skript automatations for a Company.
+Everything started with Minecraft Client with Java Developing to Python, to Minecraft Plugin Development with Java and Kotlin, to Web Development, to skript automatations for a Company.
 * 🌍  I'm based in Hamburg
-* ✉️  You can contact me at ~~[in progress](about:blank)~~
+* ✉️  You can contact me at ~~[in progress](mailto:jakob.con@gmx.de)~~
-* 🧠  I'm learning PHP, Docker, and a lot about servers* 🤝  I'm open to collaborating on cool project ideas
+* 🧠  I'm learning PHP, Docker, and a lot about servers*
+* 🤝  I'm open to collaborating on cool project ideas

 ### Skills
 <p align="left">